-You can improve the quality of the insights by asking the right questions.
-In fact, a few well-phrased questions can yield fantastic customer insights.
+As product managers, we all know we should talk with our customers more.
+You can improve the quality of these insights by asking the right questions.
+In fact, a few well-phrased customer interview questions can yield fantastic insights.

 Here are some characteristics of great questions: